GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 **2. Properties which, upon changing their value, alter the component hierarchy**

 Changing the values of certain properties will alter the component hierarchy.
-For instance, passing parameter `componentfilter=componentpaths` in the URL will make the component hierarchy only include those components specified under parameter `componentpaths[]`.
-Hence, property `componentfilter` must be in `$vars`.
+For instance, passing parameter `componentFilter=componentpaths` in the URL will make the component hierarchy only include those components specified under parameter `componentpaths[]`.
+Hence, property `componentFilter` must be in `$vars`.

 Keeping these properties in `$vars` is needed for the following reasons: